-Today I am reminded that there are many who are hurting this Mother’s Day.
+I’m reminded today, that there are so many of us who are hurting this Mother’s Day.

-God has all of us on our own paths, and we shouldn’t compare the way God has us walking to any other person’s journey.
+God has all of us on our own paths, and it’s easy to compare the way God has us walking to another person’s journey.

-Some of us appear to have similar paths, and some of our paths look completely different from each other.
+Although some of us may appear to have similar paths, there are others of us who are traveling paths that look completely different from each other.

 And that is perfectly alright.

-As moms, I think we are constantly trying to improve on how we do things.
+As women, I think we’re constantly trying to improve on how we do things.

 We often tend to look to each other for inspiration and guidance.
 Unfortunately, this can also lead to a natural human tendency to start playing the comparison game.

 You’ve probably heard the quote “Comparison is the Thief of Joy”, but I’ll go further and add that not only does it steal your joy, but it will hold you in bondage that never allows you to become YOU!

 Comparison keeps us from ever reaching the fullness of who we are meant to be!